HellsCrimson/AuthGov/README.md

   <img src= https://github.com/gogo94210/AuthGov/blob/main/authgov.png?raw=true  alt="AuthGovLogo"/>
 </p>

-Your documenst and your administrative procedures on one click !
+Your documents and your administrative procedures on one click !

 # Objective :
 - Aren't you tired of always updloading the same document and information for all procedure ?
 What about never doing it again ?